xddq/ts2typebox/README.md

        Does not generate an output file and prints the generated code to stdout instead.
 Has precedence over -o/--output.

+    --disable-autogen-comment
+      When used, it does not add the comment at the beginning of the generated file which is stating that the code was automatically generated.

     Additional:

     You can adapt the names of the generated types (as well as the names of the